tenephor/atomizer/README.md

 The string is returned but any quotes contained are re-coded (changed from " to "") for CSV.

 #### Rating Atom (iTunEXTC)
 This is an iTunes-created atom.
-It is a string that contains the rating. e.g., PG13.
+It is a string that denotes the rating. e.g., PG13.
 The rating substring is pulled from the atom and returned as is.

 ## How to Use:
 1. Download then run the script under OSX.